Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FUTURE RESEARCH DIRECTIONS

-The widespread use of IoT devices and the new technological trends, such as the smart world, makes the limited spectrum bands insufficient to meet the requirements of BW-hungry applications.
-To this end, spectrum sharing is proposed to mitigate the pressure on frequency bands by allowing multiple networks to operate using the same portions of the licenced or unlicensed spectrum, provided that they do not interfere with each other \cite{[4.67],[4.66]}.
-Coexisting networks should consider interference problems, i.e., co-channel and adjacent channel interference, that are addressed by imposing strict regulations from agencies, such as the Office of Communication (Ofcom) in the UK and the Federal Communications Commission (FCC) in the US.
-Multiple networks from the same or different technologies can coexist and use the same spectrum band, where this coexistence is categorised into equal and different access rights\cite{[4.68]}.
+The widespread use of IoT devices and the new technological trends make the limited spectrum bands insufficient to meet the requirements of BW-hungry applications.
+To this end, spectrum sharing is proposed to mitigate the pressure on frequency bands by allowing multiple networks to operate using the same portions of the licenced or unlicensed spectrum, provided that they do not interfere with each other \cite{[4.67]}.
+Coexisting networks should consider interference problems, i.e., co-channel and adjacent channel interference, addressed by imposing strict rules from telecom regulators.
+Multiple networks from the same or different technologies can coexist and use the same spectrum band, where this coexistence is categorised into equal and different access rights.
 The major concerns associated with equal rights coexisted networks are maintaining seamless operation, mitigating harmful interference between them, and ensuring fairness.
 By exploring the literature, we conclude that it is difficult to satisfy these concerns without the intervention of a third party who must receive information from the coexisting networks and manage transmissions.
 However, this method is undesirable as it requires information disclosure and incurs additional communication costs.
 Therefore, the FL algorithm is a potential solution that preserves network data privacy and eliminates the need for a third party.
 Coexisted networks transmission demands and local spectrum utilisation can collaboratively train a global FL model, for instance, deep RL, to address coexisting issues.
-This model is then fed back to each network to make the right spectrum access decisions.
+This model is fed back to each network to make the right spectrum access decisions.